 Best for: People who need motivation and visible progress.
 If you have tried and failed to stick with a debt plan before, the snowball’s quick wins can make the difference.

 The downside: You pay slightly more in total interest.
-On large balances with wide rate differences, the cost gap grows.
 But finishing the plan beats abandoning the “optimal” plan every time.

-Method 3: Debt Consolidation (simplify and lower the rate)
+Method 3: Debt Consolidation Loan (simplify and lower your rate)

 How it works: Take out a single personal loan at a lower interest rate than your credit cards.
-Use that loan to pay off all cards immediately.
-Then pay the personal loan with one fixed monthly payment.
+Use it to pay off all cards immediately.
+Then pay one fixed monthly payment.

 Check your personal loan rate (no impact to credit)Best for: People with good-to-fair credit (640+) who qualify for a rate significantly lower than their credit cards.
 Also great for people juggling 4+ cards who want one simple payment.

 The critical rule: After consolidating, do not use the credit cards again.
-If you pay off $6,500 in cards with a loan and then charge up another $6,500 on those same cards, you now have $13,000 in debt.
+If you pay off $6,500 in cards with a loan and then charge up another $6,500, you now have $13,000 in debt.
 Consolidation only works if you stop adding new card debt.
-Cut the cards, freeze them, or lock them in a drawer.

 Which method should you choose?

 Have good credit (640+) and owe more than $5,000?
 Start with consolidation.
-The rate savings are significant and one payment is easier to manage than three or four.
-Then use the avalanche logic on any remaining debt.
+The rate savings are significant and one payment is easier to manage.

 Motivated by math and efficiency?
 Use the avalanche.
 You will save the most money.

 Owe less than $2,000 total?
 Any method works.
 The interest difference is tiny at low balances.
-Pick whichever feels right and throw everything you can at it.
+Throw everything you can at it.

 The worst method is no method.
 Making minimum payments forever is the only truly expensive choice.